 * Making our medical practice more efficient and less costly

-I look f best essay writing services orward to receiving your comments
+I look f Test this economics homework help support for individuals. orward to receiving your comments

 and suggestions.
 You may write to me at Scott4congress@hotmail.com.

 every human being is sacred and much more valuable than silver

 or gold.
 Therefore human life should be cherished across the board,

 from the womb to the grave.
 Indeed, I am a Democrat because this

 party comes closer than the Republicans in providing a reverence

 for life across the spectrum.
 Democrats want to make good health